nginx/unit/README.md

    # git clone https://github.com/nginx/unit
    ```

-#### Downloading the Source as a Tarball
+##### Tarball

 **TBD**

-### Installing Required Software on Ubuntu Systems
+#### Installing Required Software

-Before configuring and compiling Unit on Ubuntu systems, you must install the
+Before configuring and compiling Unit, you must install the required build
-required build tools plus the library files for each of the available
+tools plus the library files for each of the available languages (Go, PHP,
-languages (Go, PHP, and Python) that you want to support.
+and Python) that you want to support.

+##### Ubuntu Prerequisites

    1. Install the build tools.
-Note that they might require more than
-   100&nbsp;MB of disk space.

    ```
    # apt-get install build-essential
-   ...
-   Need to get 39.0 MB of archives.
-   After this operation, 139 MB of additional disk space will be used.
-   Do you want to continue?
-[Y/n] Y
-   ...
    ```

-   2. If you are supporting Go, install the `golang` package.
-The required
+   2. For Go applications support, install the `golang` package.
-   additional disk space might be about 200&nbsp;MB.

    ```
    # apt-get install golang
-   ...
-   Need to get 29.0 MB of archives.
-   After this operation, 198 MB of additional disk space will be used.
-   Do you want to continue?
-[Y/n] Y
-   ...
    ```

-   3. If you are supporting PHP, install the `php-dev` and `libphp-embed`
+   3. For PHP applications support, install the `php-dev` and `libphp-embed`
    packages.
-The required additional disk space might be around 20&nbsp;MB.

    ```
    # apt-get install php-dev
-   ...
-   Need to get 5,230 kB of archives.
-   After this operation, 20.6 MB of additional disk space will be used.
-   Do you want to continue?
-[Y/n] Y
-   ...

    # apt-get install libphp-embed
-   ...
-   Need to get 1,230 kB of archives.
-   After this operation, 4,330 kB of additional disk space will be used.
-   Do you want to continue?
-[Y/n] Y
-   ...
    ```

-   4. If you are supporting Python, install the `python-dev` package.
-The
+   4. For Python applications support, install the `python-dev` package.
-   required additional disk space might be around 60&nbsp;MB.

    ```
    # apt-get install python-dev
-   ...
-   1 upgraded, 13 newly installed, 0 to remove and 151 not upgraded.
-   Need to get 33.3 MB of archives.
-   After this operation, 62.3 MB of additional disk space will be used.
-   Do you want to continue?
-[Y/n] Y
-   ...
    ```

-### Installing Required Software on CentOS Systems

-Before configuring and compiling Unit on CentOS systems, you must install the
-required build tools plus the library files for each of the available
-languages (Go, PHP, and Python) that you want to support.
+##### CentOS Prerequisites

    1. Install the build tools.
-Note that they might require more than
-   40&nbsp;MB of disk space.

    ```
    # yum install gcc make
-   ...
-   Total download size: 18 M
-   Installed size: 42 M
-   Is this ok [y/d/N]: y
-   ...
    ```

-   2. If you are supporting Go, install the `golang` package.
-The required
+   2. For Go applications support, install the `golang` package.
-   additional disk space might be about 230&nbsp;MB.

    ```
    # yum install golang
-   ...
-   Total download size: 44 M
-   Installed size: 231 M
-   Is this ok [y/d/N]: y
-   ...
    ```

-   3. If you are supporting PHP, install the `php-devel` and `php-embedded`
+   3. For PHP applications support, install the `php-devel` and `php-embedded`
    packages.
-The required additional disk space might be around 20&nbsp;MB.

    ```
    # yum install php-devel php-embedded
-   ...
-   Total download size: 5.2 M
-   Installed size: 21 M
-   Is this ok [y/d/N]: y
-   ...
    ```

-   4. If you are supporting Python, install the `python-devel` package.
-The
+   4. For Python applications support, install the `python-devel` package.
-   required additional disk space might be around 1&nbsp;MB.

    ```
    # yum install python-devel
-   ...
-   Total download size: 393 k
-   Installed size: 1.0 M
-   Is this ok [y/d/N]: y
-   ...
    ```

-### Configuring the Unit Source
+#### Configuring Sources

 With Unit, you can simultaneously run applications that use different versions
 of a supported language (Go, PHP, or Python).
 You need to configure a separate
 Unit module for each one.
 The following commands create the necessary
 instructions in the **Makefile** for each module.

-#### Configuring the Unit Source for Go
+##### Configuring Go Package

 NGINX Unit will provide the Go package that is required for running your Go
 application inside Unit.